Theory and practice

 Subscribe now

-What are good open-ended questions for preschool?
+What are good open-ended questions for nursery?

 They tend to start with a ‘What’, ‘How’, ‘Where’ or a ‘Why’ (and rarely a ‘Which’ or ‘Who’, which tend to lead to multiple choice questions).